Date of Degree

 Copyright 2009 Janelle Nicole Beadle

 Beadle, Janelle Nicole.
-"The neuroanatomical basis of empathy: is empathy impaired following damage to the ventromedial prefrontal cortex?." dissertation, University of Iowa, 2009.
+"The neuroanatomical basis of empathy: is empathy impaired following damage to the ventromedial prefrontal cortex?."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.